ray-project/ray/doc/source/serve/production-guide/kubernetes.md

 ## Setting up a RayService custom resource (CR)
 Once the KubeRay controller is running, manage your Ray Serve application by creating and updating a `RayService` CR ([example](https://github.com/ray-project/kuberay/blob/release-0.5/ray-operator/config/samples/ray_v1alpha1_rayservice.yaml)).

-Under the `spec` section in the `RayService` CR, find the following fields:
+Under the `spec` section in the `RayService` CR, set the following fields:

-**`serviceUnhealthySecondThreshold`**: Represents the threshold in seconds that defines when a service is considered unhealthy (application status is not HEALTHY status).
+**`serviceUnhealthySecondThreshold`**: Represents the threshold in seconds that defines when a service is considered unhealthy (application status is not RUNNING status).
 The default is 60 seconds.
 When the service is unhealthy, the KubeRay Service controller tries to recreate a new cluster and deploy the application to the new cluster.

-**`deploymentUnhealthySecondThreshold`**: Represents the threshold in seconds that defines when application status is not able to fetched, this is caused by Dashboard is not available or serve deploy is not finished.
+**`deploymentUnhealthySecondThreshold`**: Represents the number of seconds that the Serve application status can be unavailable before the service is considered unhealthy.
+The Serve application status is unavailable whenever the Ray dashboard is unavailable.
 The default is 60 seconds.
 When the service is unhealthy, the KubeRay Service controller tries to recreate a new cluster and deploy the application to the new cluster.

 **`serveConfig`**: Represents the configuration that Ray Serve uses to deploy the application.
-Use the `--kubernetes-format`/`-k` flag with `serve build` to print the Serve configuration and copy-paste directly into your [Kubernetes config](serve-in-production-kubernetes) and `RayService` CR.
+Use the `--kubernetes-format`/`-k` flag with `serve build` to print the Serve configuration and copy-paste it directly into your [Kubernetes config](serve-in-production-kubernetes) and `RayService` CR.

 **`rayClusterConfig`**: Populate this field with the contents of the `spec` field from the `RayCluster` CR YAML file.
 Refer to [KubeRay configuration](kuberay-config) for more details.

 :::{tip}
 To enhance the reliability of your application, particularly when dealing with large dependencies that may require a significant amount of time to download, consider increasing the value of the `deploymentUnhealthySecondThreshold` to avoid a cluster restart.

-Alternatively, you can also download the dependencies in the Dockerfile and build a custom image so that the dependencies are already available when the cluster starts.
+Alternatively, include the dependencies in your image's Dockerfile, so the dependencies are available as soon as the pods start.
 :::

 (serve-deploy-app-on-kuberay)=